sytzez/audiovisual/README.md

 ## Concept

-This piece explores using [wave functions](https://en.wikipedia.org/wiki/Wave_function) from [quantum physics](https://en.wikipedia.org/wiki/Quantum_mechanics) as the source of audio and video generation.
+This piece explores the use of [wave functions](https://en.wikipedia.org/wiki/Wave_function) from [quantum physics](https://en.wikipedia.org/wiki/Quantum_mechanics) in audio and video generation.
-Wave functions show the probability of a particle to be at any given location.
+A wave function is a probability field, showing how likely it is for a particle to be at a given location within the field.
-When bounded in a 'box', as used in the piece, this can result in [standing waves](https://en.wikipedia.org/wiki/Standing_wave) (see picture below) which means it can produce the frequencies of the [harmonic series](https://en.wikipedia.org/wiki/Harmonic_series_(music)), relating it to [harmony](https://en.wikipedia.org/wiki/Harmony) in music.
+When a particle is bounded in a 'box', with barriers around it, the wave function may contain [standing waves](https://en.wikipedia.org/wiki/Standing_wave) (see picture below), which is employed in the piece.
+This means the wave function can produce the frequencies of the [harmonic series](https://en.wikipedia.org/wiki/Harmonic_series_(music)), relating it to [harmony](https://en.wikipedia.org/wiki/Harmony) in music.

 ![](https://upload.wikimedia.org/wikipedia/commons/2/27/Quantum_mechanics_standing_wavefunctions.svg)

-[Schroedinger's equation](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation) is used to calculate how the wave function evolves over time.
+[Schroedinger's equation](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation) is used to calculate how a wave function evolves over time.
-Practically, it comes down to shifting the phase of the real and imaginary sine waves that make up the wave function.
+Practically, it comes down to shifting the [phase](https://en.wikipedia.org/wiki/Phase_(waves)) of the real and imaginary sine waves that make up the wave function.
-This can create an [oscillatory motion](https://en.wikipedia.org/wiki/Oscillation) inside the wavefunction (see picture below), relating it to [rhythm](https://en.wikipedia.org/wiki/Rhythm) in music.
+This may result in an [oscillatory motion](https://en.wikipedia.org/wiki/Oscillation) inside the wavefunction (see picture below), relating it to [rhythm](https://en.wikipedia.org/wiki/Rhythm) in music.

 ![](https://upload.wikimedia.org/wikipedia/commons/9/90/QuantumHarmonicOscillatorAnimation.gif)

 ## Technique

-A [GLSL fragment shader](https://www.khronos.org/opengl/wiki/Fragment_Shader) is used to calculate the wave function at every frame, for every pixel at the screen.
+A [GLSL fragment shader](https://www.khronos.org/opengl/wiki/Fragment_Shader) is used to calculate the wave function at every frame, calculating its value at every pixel.
-To improve performance, I factored out all calculations that remain the same over all frames, so they only have to be calculated once.
+To improve performance, I factored out all calculations that remain the same over all frames, so they only have to be calculated once, before the piece even starts.
 The results of these calculations are passed into the shader as a WebGL texture with only the alpha channel.
 After this performance improvement, the amount of sine calculations required per pixel per frame was drastically reduced.

-To create the "bouncing ball" effect that shows up at some point in the piece, a [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) is used to turn a 2D [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) (essentially the shape of a ball) into a series of sine waves at different frequencies.
+To create the "bouncing ball" effect that shows up at some point in the piece, a [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) is used to turn a 2D [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) (essentially the shape of a ball) into a series of sine waves at different frequencies and phases.

 The colors that eventually appear in the piece are created by outputting the real and imaginary part of the wave function onto different color channels (RGB channels).